 Leadership is a phenomenon studied by numerous social sciences and humanities.
 Their different perspectives are compared in a search for the determinants of successful leadership.
-Prerequisite: senior status, or (with permission of the instructor) junior status.
+Prerequisite: junior or senior status.

 UNIV 4NT.
 University Non-traditional Study.
 2 Credits.

 Offered Fall, Spring, Summer; Lecture hours: Varies